zavyka/KiaE2PackageManager/README.md

 Login with:
 ```
 Username: root
-Password: (your receiver password, usually empty or "dream" or "password")
+Password: (your receiver password, usually empty or "dreambox" or "password")
 ```

 Then run these commands: